BETDAQ Betting Exchange: Can it Challenge Betfair?

 There are four main betting exchange sites available in the UK.
 We look at how betting exchanges work and why you need an account at more than one of them.

 Thankfully, betting exchanges are not bookmakers.
 It makes no difference to them whether you win or lose, as you aren’t betting against them.
-The exchange is simply a platform that connects two people with opposing views with each other, allowing them to wager against one another.

-What this means is that, as there is no bookmaker trying to scrape off some of the profit, the odds, and subsequently your winnings, are often higher when betting through an exchange.
+What this means is that, as there is no bookmaker trying to scrape off some of the profit, the odds, and subsequently your winnings, are often higher with an exchange.

 Of course, betting exchanges need to make money in order to operate, which is why they add a small commission to winning bets.
-BETDAQ currently take 2% of the profits from a winning bet.

 Dermot Desmond, BETDAQ's Founder

 Given the might of Betfair, you would think that they were the first and only betting exchange for some time, but that isn’t the case.
-In fact, BETDAQ have been there since the very beginning.

 While many exchanges start in the same place - a young, aspiring entrepreneur, bored of their office job, with little money or resources to their name - BETDAQ doesn’t quite follow the same pattern.

-The company was started back in 2000 by Irish entrepreneur Dermot Desmond, who is ranks within the top ten richest people in Ireland.
 You most probably know him as the majority shareholder of Celtic Football Club - a position that he has held since the mid 90s.
 However, his story began way back in 1950.

 Shareholder Dermot Desmond stands in the crowd at a Celtic FC match.